me3zaAKAgoat/ft_irc/README.md

 - test join and split vulnerable functions
 - visit macros and check for mistakes in them a lot of them are wrong
 - how do u handle suspended clients CTRL Z
-- remove time functions
+- remove time functions? are they allowed?
-- should server socket be non blocking
+- should server socket be non blocking?

 # REFERENCES

 https://datatracker.ietf.org/doc/html/rfc1459#page-14